Safeguarding / Child Protection Policy June 2022

 5 INDUCTION & TRAINING

-5.4 All staff will attend refresher training every two years, and the Designated Safeguarding Lead every two years.
+5.4 All staff will attend Level 2 refresher training every two years, and the Designated Safeguarding Lead some Level 3 training annually.

 6 DEALING WITH CONCERNS